This post lists several fun activities, tours, and events you can enjoy in Paris during the month of March, updated for 2023.

 A few Irish bars worth checking out are:

-You could attend the St. Patrick's Day Festival at the Irish Cultural Center where activities take place from March 15th-17th.
+You could attend the St. Patrick's Day Festival at the Irish Cultural Center where they always have activities.

 If you're wanting some traditional Irish food and drink, Le Comptoir Irlandais will have what you're craving.